-If you’re like me, pulling away from the screen can feel like an accomplishment.
-Even as a registered counsellor with TELUS Health MyCare™ that understands how important it is to limit daily screen time.
+Pulling away from the screen can feel like an accomplishment.
+Even as a registered counsellor with TELUS Health MyCare™ who understands the importance of limiting daily screen time, I sometimes struggle with it, too.
 Getting outdoors, and better yet, working in a bit of exercise, will increase your benefits faster than a funny car in a drag race.
-From the great outdoors to shakin’ your rump, here are simple tips to reduce your stress.
+From the great outdoors to shakin’ your rump, here are simple tips for reducing stress.

 Go outside